mxcube/mxcubeqt/docs/source/mxcube_meetings.rst

     Discussion, Work packages, Conclusions & Plan Objectives for the year to come

-    Addressing risks in the development of MxCuBE
+    Addressing risks in the development of MXCuBE

     Possible next meeting date & place